votejainism/jainism-party/financial_scheme.md

 1.12 We also understand that separate quarterly donation returns must be submitted if we appear on the Northern Ireland register of political parties.

-## For loans (regulated transactions):
+### For loans (regulated transactions):
 - record information about all regulated transactions (loans, credit facilities, etc.) of more than £500, including:
-value of benefit of the transaction
+\- value of benefit of the transaction
-name of all authorised participants
+\- name of all authorised participants
-registered addresses of participants
+\- registered addresses of participants
-company registration number (if applicable)
+\- company registration number (if applicable)
-nature of the transaction
+\- nature of the transaction
-date agreement entered
+\- date agreement entered
-the terms of the transaction
+\- the terms of the transaction
 - ensure that the party does not enter into any regulated transactions over £500 with unauthorised participants
 - ensure that a submission of quarterly transaction reports covering transactions exceeding £7,500 (including aggregates of donations and regulated transactions) and any void transactions or transactions of more than £500 entered into with an unauthorised participant is made to the Commission within the prescribed timescales; submit a nil return if there are no reportable transactions
 - ensure weekly regulated transaction reports can be submitted during UK Parliamentary election periods if we are contesting the election

 1.13 We understand that if the party has submitted four consecutive quarterly nil loans returns, we will then be exempt from submitting further quarterly returns until we enter into a reportable loan.

 1.14 We also understand that separate quarterly loan returns must be submitted if we appear on the Northern Ireland register of political parties.

+### Campaign expenditure

+1.15 The party will submit a campaign expenditure return if we have candidates contesting a UK Parliamentary election, European election, Scottish Parliamentary election, National Assembly of Wales election, or Northern Ireland Assembly election.
+The campaign expenditure return will be submitted within three months of the date of the election if our expenditure is less than £250,000 or within six months of the date of the election if our expenditure exceeds £250,000.
+We note that if our expenditure during the campaign exceeds £250,000 our return must be submitted with an auditor’s certificate.